kh4n10/firstProject/readMe.md

 My game is called **ATOM**, with the idea being inspired from the classic snake.

-**The White Atom:** The user will navigate a white atom around a board attempting to collect as many protons as possible within a set time limit of 30 seconds.
+**The White Atom:** Using the up, down, left and right keys, the player navigates a white atom around the board  whilst attempting to collect as many protons as possible within a set time limit of 30 seconds.

 **Red Proton:** The protons are coloured red and upon collecting them, the player gains 10 points.